 The Neighbourhood Keepers programme is a community initiative, developed by the Church Street Futures Group and other working groups in the context of the Church Street regeneration.

-It aims to deliver health, wellbeing and environmental benefits for all residents of the Church Street area.
+It aims to deliver health, wellbeing and environmental benefits for all residents of Church Street ward and Paddington Green estate.
 Between 2017 and 2022, Westminster City Council is committed to grant £2,000,000 for projects taking place in the Church Street ward itself, as well as on the Paddington Green estate.

-We seek to award grants from £200 to £20,000 to organisations or individuals to deliver health and wellbeing or environmental activities taking place between 6 April 2020 and the 21 July 2021 (end of school term).
-Specifically, we are looking for projects for teenagers, projects around mental health, edible planting, gardening, healthy cooking sessions, food waste recycling or food waste awareness campaigns or environmental projects involving bat boxes, bird houses or other wildlife hubs for local people of all ages and backgrounds to take part in.
+We seek to award grants from £200 to £20,000 to organisations or individuals to deliver health and wellbeing and/ or environmental activities.
+Specifically, we are looking for, projects around mental health, exercise, edible planting, gardening, healthy cooking sessions, food waste recycling or food waste awareness campaigns or environmental projects involving wildlife hubs for local people of all ages and backgrounds to take part in.

 Applications might propose one of the above activities or a combination of them, a festival, outdoor event or something completely new.